What about COVID-19?

 What is the weather like in Colorado in the summer?

 Weather in the mountains of Colorado has a reputation for being variable and can change within the same day.
 Temperatures can range from 30° F to 80° F, or higher, depending on the time of day and elevation.
 The outdoor elements can be part of the challenge we meet in the backcountry.
 We prepare for both sun and rain with proper rain gear, warm layers, and plenty of sunscreen.

-Where will participants be staying?
+Where will participants be sleeping?

 No Barriers provides the majority of camping equipment and clothing.
 Gear lists are provided to each individual with specific gear for each expedition.
 When participants complete their registration form, size information is gathered for boots, rain gear, and trekking clothes.
 Typical camping equipment provided includes, but is not limited to: tents, sleeping bags, pads, trekking poles, backpacks, cutlery, water purification pens, gravity bags, and more.